ssannkkkii/ssannkkkii/README.md

 **`Backend Engineer (CyberSecurity/Crypto/Linux)`**

----
-I'm an backend enginner, some times a frontend developer.
+**I'm an backend enginner, some times a frontend developer.
 Almost all the code here was written and developed by me, although there is some stolen code from others, but it's not for you to judge me.
-Sometimes I write programs for my own use or learning, and I also write a lot of code for work, but I won't show it 🤓☝️.
+Sometimes I write programs for my own use or learning, and I also write a lot of code for work, but I won't show it 🤓☝️.**
 ---

 ### 🧰 Languages and Tools